• News

 If you’re committed to investing in a salvage vehicle, we recommend you look at a number of top cheap car insurance providers.
 Simply enter your zip code below to compare auto insurance quotes from providers in your area.

-We rate GEICO as the best overall company due to its strong reputation for low prices, discounts and other great features.
+We rate GEICO as a top insurance company due to its discount options, strong reputation for low prices, and other great features.
 GEICO offers liability coverage to salvage title vehicles provided that the vehicles pass an additional inspection.
 If your vehicle undergoes an additional inspection, GEICO may provide full coverage.

 We rate USAA as the best military provider, serving members of the military and their families.
 If this criteria applies to you, then you have access to one of the best car insurance companies in the industry.
 USAA can provide you with a rebuilt title once the vehicle is deemed roadworthy.